eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 The `render()` method takes the graphical model element as input and returns the corresponding SVG element as virtual DOM node.
 The viewer queries all registered views and creates a new virtual DOM which is then used to patch the current DOM of the diagram widget.

-Note that the `SLabelView` also checks whether the given element is visible and skips the SVG generation if the element is not visible in the diagram canvas.
+Note that the `GLabelView` also checks whether the given element is visible and skips the SVG generation if the element is not visible in the diagram canvas.
 This check is optional but it’s highly recommended to implement it in your custom views as it heavily improves the rendering performance.

 </br></br>